near/docs/docs/development/writing-smart-contracts.md

 ## Function Declarations and Return Values

 Function declarations follow standard AssemblyScript conventions, including the parameters they take, optional arguments and return values.
-See the [AssemblyScript (a strict subset of TypeScript) Handbook](https://www.typescriptlang.org/docs/handbook/functions.html) for more info.
+See the [AssemblyScript (a dialect of TypeScript) Handbook](https://www.typescriptlang.org/docs/handbook/functions.html) for more info.

 ## Events